-The population estimate for the Eastern Pacific stock of northern fur seals is calculated as the estimated number of pups at rookeries multiplied by a series of different expansion factors determined from a life table analysis to estimate the number of yearlings, 2 year olds, 3 year olds, and animals at least 4 years old (Lander 1981).
+The population estimate for the Eastern Pacific stock of northern fur seals is calculated as the estimated number of pups at rookeries multiplied by a series of different expansion factors determined from a life table analysis to estimate the number of yearlings, 2-year-olds, 3-year-olds, and animals at least 4 years old (Lander 1981).
 The resulting population estimate is equal to the pup count multiplied by 4.5.
 The expansion factor is based on a sex and age distribution estimated after the harvest of juvenile males was terminated.
 Currently, CVs are unavailable for the expansion factor.
 As the great majority of pups are born on the Pribilof Islands, pup estimates are concentrated on these islands, though additional counts have been made on Bogoslof Island.
-Since 1990, pup counts have occurred biennially on St. Paul and St. George Islands, although less frequently on Sea Lion Rock and Bogoslof

-Island (Table 7).
-The most recent estimate for the number of fur seals in the Eastern Pacific stock, based on the preliminary pup count from 2004, is 688,028 ( $4.5 \times 152,895$ ).
+Since 1990, pup counts have occurred biennially on St. Paul and St. George Islands, although less frequently on Sea Lion Rock (adjacent to St. Paul Island) and Bogoslof Island (Table 7).
+The most recent estimate for the number of fur seals in the Eastern Pacific stock, based on pup counts from 2002 on Sea Lion Rock, from 2004 on the Pribilof Islands, and from 2005 on Bogoslof Island, is 721,935 (4.5 $\times$ 160,430).
+Data from 2006 pup counts were unavailable for inclusion.